 General NPDES Permit for Stormwater Discharges Associated with Mining Activities

-Please view the sample permit, EPA Fact Sheet and Notice of Intent for Coverage (revised 2021) for BMP GP-104 that can be found on the DEP eLibrary.
+The sample GP-104 permit, EPA Fact Sheet, and Notice of Intent for Coverage (revised 2021) for BMP GP-104 can be found on the DEP

-A General Permit issued by DEP allows for operators to apply for coverage under that permit by completing a Notice of Intent (NOI) and accepting the standard permit terms, conditions, and requirements.
-As with individual NPDES permits, the BMP GP-104 is issued for a 5-year term.
-Prior to the expiration of the permit term, the DEP publishes in the Pennsylvania Bulletin the draft of the proposed reissued GP-104 for public comments and subsequently publishes the final version.
+The General Permit is issued by DEP for a 5-year span.
+Operators wishing to use the GP-104 apply for coverage for the current permit by completing a Notice of Intent and accepting the standard permit terms, conditions, and requirements.
+Prior to the expiration of the General Permit term, the DEP publishes in the Pennsylvania Bulletin the draft of the proposed reissued GP-104 for public comments and subsequently publishes the final version.